 What makes this RV toilet really stand out is that it can be used anywhere that you don’t have access to plumbing or electricity.
 It also separates the solids from the liquids in your waste, making it easy to empty out and clean.

 The big catch with this model is that it is more expensive than your typical RV toilet.
-However, those who want a great RV composting toilet and pay’s for itself over time in water savings.
+However, it’s a great RV composting toilet and pay’s for itself over time in water savings.

 RV Toilet Buying Guide